IHTSDO/SNOMED-in-5-minutes/README.md

   - python3-examples: examples with python
   - rest-client: a Java client for the REST services
   - rest-client-csharp: a CSharp client for the REST services
+  - ruby-examples: examples with Ruby based on the Python examples

 ## Examples